On this page:

 Although the hydronic baseboard heater sometimes cost four times as much as an electric, it is less expensive to operate.
 Therefore, it will save you money long-term.

-These systems cost $300 – $350 per unit, and installation costs about $200 per unit depending on other requirements and supplies needed.
+These systems cost $300 – $350 per unit, and installation typically costs about $200 per unit.
+Keep in mind that this price varies for each project and other requirements and supplies needed.

 Electric Baseboard Heater